Sharpz7-Archives/public-codeserver/README.md

 - Ensure the enviromental variables have been set in an enviromental variable file:

-- Use the $VERSION variable to set the version of Code Server you want to install.
+- Use the $VERSION variable to set the version of Code Server you want to install (i.e 4.4.0-python)

+**See the possible version tags [Here](https://hub.docker.com/repository/docker/sharp6292/codeserver)**

 ```env
 CODESERVER_PASS=<password>